ThaiHome.pics

 According to this photo, the constellation of the solar station relative to the sun at noon in march does not seem disappointing.
 The shadow of the solar station is almost exactly under the solar station.

-New energy project
+New energy saving project

 Today the first parts for our new energy project arrived: Wind energy.
 Read more about our Wind energy project